jhinmainksta/drone/docs/en/javascript.md

 Using the [`roslibjs`](http://wiki.ros.org/roslibjs) library it's possible to work with all the ROS resources (topics, services, parameters) from JavaScript code within the browser, which allows creating various interactive web applications for drone.

-All the required software is preinstalled in [RPi image](image.md) for Clover.
+All the required software is preinstalled in [RPi image](image.md) for Drone.

 ## Example